MayasHaddad/json-required-fields/README.md

 # json-required-fields
-Validates a json and returns a pretty print error of the missing path
+Validates a json and returns a pretty print error of the missing path.
+Doc to come.